NativeScript/docs-v7/docs/ui/images.md

 ---
 title: Images
 description: How to work with images in a NativeScript application.
+The examples demonstrate how to load an image via URL, image from a local file system and image from the resource folder.
+In the description can be found info how to add an image in the resource folders.
 position: 60
 slug: images
 publish: false